PowershellScripts/visualstudio-docs.pl-pl/docs/deployment/how-to-publish-a-project-that-has-a-specific-locale.md

     Module PublishSpecificCulture
         Sub PublishProjectFirstProjectWithEnLocale()
             ' Note: You should publish projects by using the IDE at least once
             ' before you use this macro.
-Items such as the certficate and the
+Items such as the certificate and the
             ' security zone must be set.
             Dim localeString As String = "en"